 Merry Christmas.
 A big day for many.
 A hard day for many as well.
 A non-event for some.
 I wonder what Christmas is for you as we celebrate this day?

-For me it is all that and more.
-In Christmas we are invited to enter into the wonder and mystery of the incarnation – that God is among us.
+For me Christmas invites us to enter into the wonder and mystery of the incarnation – the coming of God among us in this very human baby – however we understand that.
 Franciscan priest Richard Rohr describes this as God's pre-emptive strike for love.
 Not a rescue mission.
 Not a response to anything humanity had done.
 But, as John Dunne Scotus says, the coming of God’s self in Christ in love as God's first self-giving thought.
+God is eternally faithful.

 That reminds me that Christmas is important, but it is not the point.
 The point is what happens next – how we respond to this story.
 In the gospel reading from Luke there are a number of ways various groups or individuals respond; they give full throated praise; journey to see; tell; go home and return to life as it was and is; they ponder.
 In each case the events of Christmas made a difference.
 So I wonder what difference Christmas last year made for you and what difference this year might make?